tonydp03/heterogeneous-clue/README.md

 ```

 NOTE: some backends might have less options or more (i.e. `serial` and `cuda` do not have a `--device` option, but `alpaka` has a `--backend` option that can take several arguments and respective weights to split the job among them as desired).
 Please have a look at the `main` file of the application found in the `bin` folder for each backend.

+For `serial` and `alpaka` only, an additional option is required: `--dim 2` must be used to run the CLUE algorithm, while `--dim 3` must be selected for CLUE3D. `--dim` is not required for the other backends.

 ### SYCL device selection
 The option to select the device is quite flexible.
 In the SYCL implementation, ```--device``` can accept either a class of devices (cpu, gpu or acc) or a specific device.
 If one class is selected and the program is executed with more than one stream, the load will be automatically divided among all the available devices at runtime.